dotnet/runtime/Documentation/design-docs/multilevel-sharedfx-lookup.md

 - For productions:

-	1. In relation to the current working directory: search for the most appropriate version by rolling forward.
+	1. In relation to the user location: search for the most appropriate version by rolling forward.
 If it cannot be found, proceed to the next step.
-	2. In relation to the user location: search for the most appropriate version by rolling forward.
+	2. In relation to the executable directory: search for the most appropriate version by rolling forward.
 If it cannot be found, proceed to the next step.
-	3. In relation to the executable directory: search for the most appropriate version by rolling forward.
-If it cannot be found, proceed to the next step.
-	4. In relation to the global location: search for the most appropriate version by rolling forward.
+	3. In relation to the global location: search for the most appropriate version by rolling forward.
 If it cannot be found, then we were not able to locate any compatible version.

 - For pre-releases:

-	1. In relation to the current working directory: search for the specified version.
+	1. In relation to the user location: search for the specified version.
 If it cannot be found, search for the most appropriate version by rolling forward.
 If no compatible version can be found, proceed to the next step.
-	2. In relation to the user location: search for the specified version.
+	2. In relation to the executable directory: search for the specified version.
 If it cannot be found, search for the most appropriate version by rolling forward.
 If no compatible version can be found, proceed to the next step.
-	3. In relation to the executable directory: search for the specified version.
-If it cannot be found, search for the most appropriate version by rolling forward.
-If no compatible version can be found, proceed to the next step.
-	4. In relation to the global location: search for the specified version.
+	3. In relation to the global location: search for the specified version.
 If it cannot be found, search for the most appropriate version by rolling forward.
 If no compatible version can be found, then we were not able to locate any compatible version.

 In the case that the desired version is defined through an argument, the multi-level lookup will happen as well but it will only consider the exact specified version (it will not roll forward).